deeper-x/resvdb/README.md

 ## Overview

-`VectorDB` is a lightweight Rust library designed to store high-dimensional vectors and perform efficient similarity searches.
+`ResVDB` is a lightweight Rust library designed to store high-dimensional vectors and perform efficient similarity searches.
 It uses a `HashMap` for in-memory storage and supports cosine similarity to find the `k` most similar vectors to a query vector.
 The implementation prioritizes simplicity and code quality, making it suitable for educational purposes, prototyping, or small-scale applications in machine learning and information retrieval.

 This project emphasizes:
 - **Simplicity**: Minimal design with clear, concise code.